Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects: Conclusions and Recommendations

 \section{Conclusions and Recommendations}

-In this article, we have analyzed finite-temperature effects on the freeze-in production of DM.
-We have considered a phenomenologically-motivated model featuring a real scalar SM-singlet as our DM candidate, only feebly interacting with a SM fermion $f$ via a vectorlike BSM fermion $F$ with a coupling strength $\ydm$.
+In this article, we have analyzed the impact of finite-temperature effects on the freeze-in production of DM.
+We have considered a phenomenologically motivated model featuring a real scalar SM-singlet as our DM candidate, only feebly interacting with a SM fermion $f$ via a vectorlike BSM fermion $F$ with a coupling strength $\ydm$.
 In total, our model contains four parameters: the feeble coupling $\ydm$, the mass of the parent particle $m_F$, the mass splitting between DM and the parent particle $\delta = (m_F-\mdm)/m_F$ and the effective gauge coupling $G$ of the $f$ and $F$ particles.
 In contrast to freeze-out, the dynamics of freeze-in are sensitive to the entire thermal history before the DM abundance stops growing at relatively large temperatures (around $T \sim m_F$) and are thus subject to non-negligible corrections from the thermal plasma environment.

 At leading-order in vacuum, DM production proceeds via decays of the parent particle, $F \rightarrow f + s$.
 At next-to-leading order, scatterings due to gauge interactions of the fermions $F/f$ have to be included, although they can involve $t$-channel soft-collinear singularities.
-A common approach to regularize these divergences is to introduce thermal masses $m_\text{th} \sim T$ for the exchanged virtual particles.
-Such ``ad-hoc'' expedient finds its motivation in the interactions of particles with the surrounding plasma, which modifies their spectral properties.
-However, asymptotic states on which the semi-classical Boltzmann treatment is based upon are not well defined in the thermal plasma.
-Thus, a more consistent quantum-field-theoretic treatment of interactions in a finite-density medium is needed.
+A common approach to regularize these divergences is to introduce thermal masses $m_\text{th} \sim T$ for the exchanged virtual particles; however, this remains an ``ad-hoc'' prescription and a more consistent quantum-field-theoretical treatment is needed.